-My name is Tom Hutchison and I am the volunteer administrator of the Grau Surname Project.
+My name is Tom Hutchison, and I am the volunteer administrator of the Grau Surname Project.
 I am a descendant of Rev. Jacob B. Graw.
-His parents, Georg Jakob Grau and Louisa Carolina Wolf, immigrated to the United States in 1828 from Baden, Germany.
+His parents, Georg Jakob Grau and Louisa Carolina Wolf immigrated to the United States in 1828 from Baden, Germany.
 I have been researching this and other Grau families since 2001.
-I started this project in Decemeber of 2008 after much success combining traditional genealogy with genetic genealogy in my other family lines.
-There is no cost to join this project and it is open to anyone from anywhere in the world who has DNA tested with any company or is planning to do so in the future.
+I started this project in December of 2008 after much success combining traditional genealogy with genetic genealogy in my other family lines.
+There is no cost to join this project; it is open to anyone from anywhere in the world who has DNA tested with any company or is planning to do so.

 Surnames included The Grau DNA Project